-Our first contact will likely be by phone, although it doesn’t have to be.
-You can choose to schedule an initial appointment in the online system without a phone contact if you prefer.
-If we speak first over the phone, I will be most interested in what you are wanting some help with and why now.
+Our first contact will likely be by phone.
+During this initial phone contact, I will be most interested in what you are wanting some help with and why now.
 Of course, I’ll also be happy to answer any questions you may have about my practice, and I’ll give you my initial impression of whether what you are wanting to work on is within my area of practice.
 Then you can decide if you’d like to schedule an initial meeting with me.
 Our first meeting will last 60 to 75 minutes.
 My agenda for this meeting is to learn as much about your current life situation as possible, especially the issues that brought you in to see me.
 As time permits, I’ll ask for additional information about your life history, and we’ll discuss a plan for how to help you meet your treatment goals.
 You also have an important job during out first meeting; specifically, you’ll want to begin deciding whether or not I’m someone you will likely feel comfortable working with.
 Choosing the right therapist—one you feel at ease with and “click” with—is very important.
 This often is a gut feeling that may take more than one meeting for you to determine.
 It’s important to pay attention to this process.
 Research says that "goodness of fit" between a client and therapist predicts positive therapy outcomes.

 My Style and Approach